saltyorg/docs/docs/saltbox/install/install.md

 ## Reboot

-You're now ready to install and tweak the setup as you see fit.
+You're now ready to install other apps and tweak the setup as you see fit.
 After rebooting!